 Duties:

-• Attend the verification of the ballot papers at the close of poll.
+• Attend the verification of the ballot papers at the close of poll at Loughborough Leisure Centre.

 • Ensure all ballot papers received from the polling stations are accounted for.